-Students who complete the program (within maximum 8 years, but normally, 4 and a half years) can get the approval of graduation (Exh 2.19- training regulation document).
+Students who complete the program (within maximum 8 years, but normally, 4 and a half years) can get the approval of graduation [Exh.2.21.Academic regulation].

 Students also have a right to pursue the second diploma in the same university.
-The application requires students finishing at least the first semester and a cumulative grade above 2.0/4 (Exh 2.19- training regulation document).
+The application requires students finishing at least the first semester and a cumulative grade above 2.0/4 [Exh.2.21.Academic regulation].

-After graduation, students can have opportunities to study abroad in different countries.
-They can get scholarship thanks to the recommendation of CAF faculty members or by their own contact with foreigner professors who they have contacted during previous workshop participation.
-Some can apply for availably announced scholarship.
+After graduation, students have opportunities to study abroad in different countries.
+They can apply for a scholarship thanks to the recommendation of CAF faculty members or by their own contact with foreigner professors who they have contacted during previous workshop participation.
 With the advantage of learning in English, most of them are very good in English, and have therefore more chance to receive a scholarship.

-2.2 The program specification shows the expected learning outcomes and how these can be achieved.
+2.2 The program specification shows the expected learning outcomes and how these can be achieved

-There are eight learning outcomes (See in Criterion 1) that students of this program are expected to attain.
+There are nine learning outcomes (See in Criterion 1) that students of this program are expected to attain.
 The assessment of these learning goals and the role of the program in helping students attain these outcomes are presented below:

-Learning outcomes 1: Apply basic and specialized aquaculture knowledge to run and develop aquaculture production facilities
+Learning outcomes 1: Apply aquaculture knowledge to run and develop aquaculture production facilities